PHP-DI/PHP-DI/README.md

 ## More

 Do you want more?
-PHP-DI comes on top of a classic, full-featured Dependency Injection container:
+PHP-DI comes on top of a classic container:

 ```php
 $container = \DI\Container::getInstance();